Vancomycin-resistant enterococci - hospital

 Vancomycin is an antibiotic that is often used to treat these infections.
 Antibiotics are medicines that are used to kill bacteria.

-Enterococcus germs that vancomycin does not kill are called vancomycin-resistant enterococci (VRE).
+Enterococcus germs can become resistant to vancomycin and therefore are not killed.
+These resistant bacteria are called vancomycin-resistant enterococci (VRE).
 VRE can be hard to treat because there are fewer antibiotics that can fight the bacteria.
 Most VRE infections occur in hospitals.

 Who is Most at Risk for VRE?

 VRE infections are more common in people who:

 - Are in the hospital and they are taking antibiotics for a long time

 - Have long-term illnesses or weak immune systems